cs50nestm/cs50labs/variables/README.md

 Do note that `age` would have had to be declared earlier on in our program for this code to execute.

-We could, of course, declare `age` and get user input in one line of code.
+We could, of course, declare `age` and get user input in one line of code:

 ```c
 int age = get_int("Enter Your Age: ");